Spinach Artichoke Sandwich

 Spinach-Artichoke dip is a big favorite in our household especially during football season, so when we saw this recipe for a Spinach and Artichoke Dip Sandwich, we knew it couldn't miss.
 Cheesy, tangy, slightly spicy, toasted to a crispy golden brown, and just oozing deliciousness.

-I kind of ballparked the ingredients because the recipe called for 18 ounces of artichokes but I only had a 12-ounce jar so I ate a few of the hearts while doing the prep work and ended up with around nine ounces.
+The recipe called for 18 ounces of artichokes but I only had a 12-ounce jar so I ate a few of the hearts while doing the prep work and ended up with around nine ounces for the halved recipe.
 The only Brie they had was in a five-ounce chunk (the recipe called for four ounces), so I just used the whole five-ounce package.
 Even with the changes, the sandwich still came out really well.
-The bacon was added this time, but since we don't use bacon in my spinach artichoke dip I think the sandwich would actually be better without it, and next time I'll omit the bacon.
+The bacon was added this time, but since we don't use bacon in our spinach artichoke dip I think the sandwich would actually be better without it, and next time I'll omit the bacon.

 Spinach Artichoke Sandwich